dabapps/django-readers/docs/explanation.md

 Third and worst, often model methods themselves perform queries against other models.
 This is a disaster for application performance, leading to inefficient query patterns that can be very difficult to fix.
 When they _are_ fixed (through judicious use of `select_related` and `prefetch_related` on the queryset), the model methods become tightly coupled to the precise way that the query is built, resulting in unpredictable and brittle code.

-**`django-readers` encourages you to instead structure your code around plain functions rather than methods on classes.
+`django-readers` encourages you to structure your code around plain functions rather than methods on classes.
 You can put these functions wherever you like in your codebase.
-Complex business logic is built by composing and combining these functions.**
+Complex business logic is built by composing and combining these functions.

+!!! note
+    YAGNI, "You Aren't Gonna Need It", it's a [well-understood mantra](https://martinfowler.com/bliki/Yagni.html) in software development.
+It means that you should only make changes to your software (including adding abstraction and generalising code structures) when you are sure that you absolutely need them, and not before.
+Related to this is the famous quote from Donald Knuth: "premature optimization is the root of all evil".
+This suggests that usually performance concerns fall under YAGNI: you shouldn't spend time making code fast until its slowness becomes a real problem for users.

+    As a counterpoint to this advice, Simon Willison coined the phrase [PAGNI](https://simonwillison.net/2021/Jul/1/pagnis/), "Probably Are Gonna Need It".
+PAGNI applies in situations "when the cost of adding something later is so dramatically expensive compared with the cost of adding it early on that it’s worth taking the risk [...] when you know from experience that an initial investment will pay off many times over."

+    `django-readers` (and its sister project [`django-zen-queries`](https://github.com/dabapps/django-zen-queries)) were built partly as a result of a strong belief (gained through many years of experience) that understanding and controlling your application's database querying behaviour firmly falls into the PAGNI category.
+This is particularly true of applications that you know are going to be complex: any code abstraction patterns you decide to follow in order to manage the complexity _must_ take into account query patterns or they are highly likely to cause terrible performance problems.
+This is the heart of the [object-relational impedance mismatch](https://en.wikipedia.org/wiki/Object%E2%80%93relational_impedance_mismatch).

 ## Features and concepts